Zhuinden/guide-to-kotlin/README.md

 # Guide to Kotlin

-This tutorial has what I think is all the information you need if all you know is Java, but you want to learn Kotlin.
+This tutorial assumes that all you know is Java, but you want to learn Kotlin.

 Please note that the resources are in the [**wiki page**](https://github.com/Zhuinden/guide-to-kotlin/wiki).